Quinnipiac University

 Carolyn’s areas of scholarly interest are interprofessional communication in the intensive care unit, and family presence during cardiopulmonary resuscitation.
 Carolyn’s work is disseminated on the local, regional, and national levels.
 She was presented with a national Research Poster Award from AACN for her original, grant-funded research entitled: The Perceptions of Adult Hospitalized Patients on Family Presence during Cardiopulmonary Resuscitation.

 Carolyn is the recipient of the Nightingale Award in Nursing, the Donna Diers' Speaking of Nursing Award, and the Marge Funk Nursing Research Award.
 She is published in the American Journal of Critical Care, Critical Care Nursing Clinics of North America, and American Nurse Today.
 She is also the author of a textbook chapter on cardiovascular assessment.
-Carolyn enjoys volunteer work with AACN as a CCRN Ambassador and Peer Manuscript Reviewer for Critical Care Nurse.
+Carolyn enjoys volunteer work with AACN as a Peer Manuscript Reviewer for Critical Care Nurse.

 Experience